A Calm and Intentional One Month Bali Itinerary (2026)

 Another stylish beachfront option is the Pondok Pitaya Balian Hotel.
 Meanwhile the Gajah Mina Beach Resort has a yoga room, spa and fantastic restaurant.

-Explore the map below to find the best accommodation deals in Balian for your dates:
+Explore the map below to find the latest accommodation deals in Balian for your dates:

-The area is fantastic for surfing, with breaks suitable for all levels.
-You can rent boards and take lessons right on the beach, and the black sand makes for incredible sunset photos.
+Balian is great for surfers thanks to its breaks which are suitable for all levels.
+You can rent boards and take lessons right on the beach.

 Yoga fans can find daily yoga classes at the large studio in Pondok Pitaya Balian Hotel.
 They offer lessons for all levels of students, as well as yoga teacher training.
 Another popular place is Balian Spirit Yoga.